ronniefuertes/recommendation-system-movies-similarity-and-rating/README.md

 The files for data transformation are located in the "data" folder.
 The "data_processing.ipynb" file contains a step-by-step guide for data verification and transformations, which utilizes the functions from the "validation.py" file.
 The "validation.py" file contains all the functions created for performing the transformations.
-The "raw" folder within this directory contains the original unprocessed data.
+The "raw data" folder within this directory contains the original unprocessed data.
 The following transformations were applied to the data:
 - Two files, "movies_dataset.csv" and "credits.csv," were merged using the common field "id."
 - Duplicate IDs were checked and removed to avoid providing erroneous information about authors and directors.